dwighthubbard/python_shebang/README.md

 Examples
 ========
-Example:
 Here is a shebang line that will run the script with a python2.6 interpreter that has both the foo and bar modules:

 #!/usr/bin/python_shebang version:2.6 module:foo module:bar

-Example 2:
 This shebang line will run the script with a python 3 interpreter that has the paramiko module:

 #!/usr/bin/python_shebang version:3 module:paramiko